typedb/typedb-docs/06-management/04-migration-and-backup.md

 new/typedb server import [database] data.typedb
 ```

-This requires your database in the new grakn to have a valid schema that is compatible with your data.
+This requires your database in the new typedb to have a valid schema that is compatible with your data.
 If a failure occurs during import, please check your database has the schema you expect.

 Once the data has been successfully imported, you can safely delete the temporary data file with `rm data.typedb`.